-Boston Children’s is now holding FDA-approved early clinical studies on the valve’s effectiveness in children ages 2 to 11, along with Nationwide Children’s and New-York Presbyterian/Columbia University Irving Medical Center.
+Boston Children’s is now holding FDA-approved early clinical studies on the valve’s effectiveness in children from the age of 18 months to 16 years, along with Nationwide Children’s and New-York Presbyterian/Columbia University Irving Medical Center.
 Since the initial patient, several other children received Autus Valve implants; Boston Children’s had its first implantation procedure in late December.

 Learn more about the clinical trial

 If you have a child who might be eligible to participate in the Autus Valve clinical trial and would like more information, please contact Dr. Christopher Baird, director of the Benderson Family Heart Center Congenital Heart Valve Program and director of the trial at Boston Children’s.
 He can be reached at email@example.com